-FIRE / EXPLOSION HAZARD

-Fuels are extremely flammable and

-highly explosive under certain

-conditions.
-DO NOT smoke or allow

-open flames or sparks nearby when

-inspecting the fuel system.

-Frequently check fuel lines and all

-system components (filters, primer

-bulbs, clamps and connections) for

-leaks, damage or deterioration, or if

-you suspect damage, replace as

-necessary.
-Surface cracking on a

-hose indicates wear.
-Replace it.
+FIRE / EXPLOSION HAZARD Fuels are extremely flammable and highly explosive under certain conditions.
+DO NOT smoke or allow open flames or sparks nearby when inspecting the fuel system.
+Check fuel lines and all system components (filters, primer bulbs, clamps and connections) frequently for leaks, damage or deterioration.
+If you suspect damage, replace as necessary.
+Surface cracking on a hose indicates wear-replace it.